public-assembly/public-assembly-docs/docs/guides/neosound-quick-start.md

 To begin curating, locate the ‘Curate’ tab in the navigation bar, click on it and connect your wallet so the pop-up module can verify if you hold a pass.

 After this is done, you can paste the music NFT contract address of the song you want to curate.
-This address can be found in places like Full Details on platforms like Zora, OpenSea or Variable.
+This address can be found in places like Full Details on platforms like Zora, OpenSea or Rarible.
 Currently Neosound only accepts ER721s for accepted music NFT formats. (including Zora V3 NFT editions).
-If you would like to create a music NFT edition head over to the create editions tutorial here.
+If you would like to create a music NFT edition head over to the create editions tutorial [here].

 Upon pasting the contract address in the module, click ‘return/enter’ and you’ll be prompted to sign and complete the transaction in your Web 3 wallet.
 Shortly after your song will be queued at the top of the playlist.